appium/appium-desktop/README.md

 version of Appium Desktop and the version of the Appium Server which is in use (see below).

-If you're on macOS, you will need to install Appium Desktop by copying the app from the downloaded DMG file to your own file system (the best place is the "Applications" folder).
+If you're on macOS, you will need to install Appium Desktop apps by copying the app from the downloaded DMG file to your own file system (the best place is the "Applications" folder).
 Running Appium from in side the attached DMG itself is not supported, and will not work.